Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 Summary of clinical trials and outcomes

 Clinical trials of hypnotherapy for anxiety are heterogeneous in population (generalized anxiety, performance anxiety, procedural anxiety), dose, and comparison groups.
+This section focuses on hypnotherapy for anxiety across generalized anxiety and panic disorders, noting both stand‑alone and adjunctive approaches.
 Key patterns across studies:

-• For generalized anxiety disorder (GAD) and panic disorder, the evidence base is smaller; studies often combine hypnosis with CBT or relaxation training, making it difficult to isolate hypnosis-specific effects.
+For generalized anxiety disorder (GAD) and panic disorder, the evidence base is smaller.
+Studies often combine hypnosis with CBT or relaxation training.
+This makes it hard to isolate hypnosis-specific effects.

 Meta-analysis and pooled findings

-Systematic reviews and meta-analyses examining hypnosis for anxiety and related outcomes generally report small-to-moderate pooled effects on anxiety symptoms compared with controls.
+Systematic reviews and meta-analyses on hypnosis for anxiety often find small-to-moderate effects on symptoms versus controls.
 Effect estimates vary by:

-• Risk of bias: Many trials are small (n often < 100), with often unclear allocation concealment and blinding (blinding is challenging for psychological interventions).
+Risk of bias: Many trials are small (n is often < 100).
+Allocation concealment and blinding are often unclear.
+Blinding is hard for psychological interventions.

 Hypnotherapy for PTSD: Research Summary and Critical Appraisal